Multi-object filtering with stochastic populations: DISP filter: time prediction

-The information gathered so far by the operator on any target $y \in Y_{t-1}$, described by some probability distribution $p^y_{t-1}$ on the former state space $\bar{\Xbo}_{t-1}$, is then transferred to the current state space $\bar{\Xbo}_t$ through the Markov kernel $m_{t-1,t}$ \eqref{eq:prediction_transition}.
-The resulting probability distribution $\hat{p}^y_t \in \Pcal(\bar{\Xbo}_t)$ is found to be \cite{Houssineau_J_2014}\comment{ref Chapman Kolmogorov here?}
+The information gathered so far on any target $i \in \Ibb_{t-1}$ is described by a probability distribution $p^i_{t-1}$ on the former state space $\bar{\Xbo}_{t-1}$; in the prediction step, it is transferred to the current state space $\bar{\Xbo}_t$ through the Markov kernel $m_{t-1,t}$~\eqref{eq:prediction_transition}.
+The resulting probability distribution $p^i_{t|t-1} \in \Pcal(\bar{\Xbo}_t)$ is found to be \cite{Houssineau_J_2015_2}